 I went to them with a price for just supplying tyres.
 They came back and beat the price, including fitting, balancing and tracking.

 Should I get premium tyres?
 The AA's told us a driver changing all four tyres for AA-grade tyres, doing 9,000 miles a year with a fuel consumption of 30mpg, could save about £180 on fuel a year.
-However, as grade AA tyres are generally pricier, weigh up any extra cost carefully before shelling out.
+However, as AA-grade tyres are generally pricier, weigh up any extra cost carefully before shelling out.

 Swap Clubcard points for cheap RAC cover